 10.14.2015 — Digital Content Development Workshop at Midwinter Conference

 Educators who want to create customized digital content to use in their classrooms or to distribute within their school districts will find a hands-on learning opportunity at TASA's Digital Content Development Workshop on January 25 during the Midwinter Conference.
 Campus-level classroom teachers and others in non-administrative positions may participate in the workshop and attend the Midwinter Conference for just $95 each; campus or district administrators who register for the Midwinter Conference may participate in the workshop for an additional $45 each (beyond the regular conference fee).
 Register by December 16.

 11.16.2015 — Last week Texas House Public Education Committee Chair Jimmie Don Aycock joined a select group of distinguished Texas educators who have received the Golden Deeds Award, which is presented by the Texas A&M University Department of Educational Administration and Human Resources Development and TASA.

-11.07.2014 — Michael McFarland, superintendent of Lancaster Independent School District, has been selected to represent Texas in the American Association of School Administrators (AASA) National Superintendent of the Year program.
+11.05.2015 — TASA has selected Mary Ann Whiteker, superintendent of Hudson ISD, as Texas’ nominee for the 2016 American Association of School Administrators (AASA) National Superintendent of the Year award.

 There is no substitute for developing contacts face-to-face.
 TASA offers you the opportunity to exhibit your products and services at major conferences held throughout the year, including Midwinter Conference, the Texas Assessment Conference, and the TASA/TASB Convention.

-Web and Publication Advertising
+Print and Online Advertising